 Here we explain our proposed technique to alleviate the problem of packet collisions.
 ACK packets are very small, containing only TCP header information.
 Transmitting such an ACK packet using a time slot as big as that used for a data packet wastes radio channel capacity.
-Therefore, we have considered ways to transmit a combined data and ACK packet by exploiting a characteristic of a wireless channel: that all nodes within the range of an electric wave used to transmit a packet can know the packet contents.
+Therefore, we have considered ways to transmit a combined data and ACK packet by exploiting a characteristic of a wireless channel: that all nodes within the range of an radio wave used to transmit a packet can know the packet contents.
+In this proposal system, the data packet and ACK packet which are combined in a certain node are not restricted to the same connection.
+That is, in a certain node, if the data packet and ACK packet which can transmit exist simultaneously, it will be combined regardless of to which connection it belongs, and it will transmit as one packet.